 - International Corporate Finance: The aims of this unit are to address the importance of the corporate finance function in an internationally diverse corporation and to offer a framework for assisting corporate decision makers in a complex, dynamic and inherently uncertain external environment.

-- Economics of Money and Financial Markets: A solid grounding in the economic concepts surrounding the monetary system and financial markets.
+- Economics of Money & Financial Markets: A solid grounding in the economic concepts surrounding the monetary system and financial markets.

 - International Direct Taxation: The globalisation of business means firms must not only understand the domestic tax systems where they operate, but the ways these systems interact.
 Direct taxes at federal level usually account for between 10 and 30 per cent of pre-tax profits.
 You'll learn to understand the international tax system and principal tax planning techniques open to multinational firms.